Because it is personal.

 Having a mental health provider who understands the complexity of this work—including the role of caregivers, the impact on healthcare professionals, and the presence of grief throughout—can make a meaningful difference.

-The Common Thread Collective was created to offer thoughtful, specialized support for this community.
+I created The Common Thread Collective to offer thoughtful, specialized support for this community.

 “There is a moment, a cusp, when the sum of gathered experience is worn down by the details of living.
 We are never so wise as when we live in this moment.”